Andrew-Cupples/The-Graveyard/README.md

 # The-Graveyard
-This is a graveyard of many of my failed projects.
+This is a graveyard of some of my failed projects.

 Inhabitants: